ylabonte/ioBroker.procon-ip/README.md

 ## Roadmap

-### 1.0.0 (next planned release)
+### 1.0.0
-Full featured release:
+A full featured release:
-* Add documentation (basic installation and setup instructions)
+* Add documentation (make the github wiki useful/helpful)
-* Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
+* Show connection status including last refresh timestamp and sys info of the ProCon.IP in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
-* Add proper connectivity indication for adapter overview
-* Add connectivity status in tab view
+* Automated tests regarding the functionality of the adapter (eg. unit tests)

 ## Changelog

 ### 0.3.0
-Security and functional update:
+Functional and security update:
 * Update dependencies including some reported as vulnerable
 * Add connection status indication for iobroker's instance tab
+* Add form validation for the configuration settings

 ### 0.2.0
 Minor update: